LivePersonInc/developer-center/pages/documents/agent-interactions/agent-workspace-sdk/overview.md

 ![AgentWorkspaceSDK](img/agentworkspace.png)

+### Getting Started

+Follow the steps below to integrate the application you developed using the client.

+1. Reference the [Client SDK](https://lpcdn.lpsnmedia.net/webagent/client-SDK.min.js){:target="_blank"}.
+2. In your LiveEngage account, define a new custom widget with the URL of your web application (which uses the client-SDK).
+[Learn more](guides-agent-workspace-widget.html){:target="_blank"}.

 ### Use Cases

 * Through integration with the Engagement Window Widget SDK, allow rich media to be shared between the consumer and the agent.
 Using unique session IDs, an external platform facilitates a direct connection between the two SDKs, providing a seamless widget integration framework.